 We are currently addressing the timeliness of our data.
-We also are in the process of soliciting a vendor through an RFP to upgrade our current obsolete database, replace it with a more robust system, and address the backlog of data.
-Data for next year's report should reflect more current data years.
+During this FFY we have selected a vendor through an RFP to upgrade our current obsolete database, replace it with a more robust system, and address the backlog of data.
+Data for next year's report should reflect more current data years as the development of the database is currently underway.